DCAN-Labs/simnibs_cifti_tools_RTD2/docs/system_requirements.md

+## System Requirements
+- Simnibs
+- Python
+- more?

+## Instructions
+- how to access simnibs cifti tools
+- how to download it
-## What is needed to run the project
+- how to run program
+- ?prep overview?